HimaniNagalla/Book_Price_Prediction/README.md

 ## Introduction

-Welcome to the Book Price Prediction project, developed as part of the MachineHack Hackathon.
-The objective of this hackathon is to predict the price of books based on a variety of features.
+Welcome to the Book Price Prediction project.
+The objective of this project is to predict the price of books based on a variety of features.
 The project utilizes machine learning and data science techniques to create an accurate predictive model.

 ## Project Structure